OfficialBoomi/boomicicd-jenkinsjobs/README.md

 * Update the the folder properties Name: gitComponentOption Value: <CLONE| TAG> if you use CLONE it clones the repo and pushes the content.
 Else creates a release tag (zip)
 * Update the the folder properties Name: gitComponentUserName Value: <git --config global.username>.
 * Update the the folder properties Name: gitComponentUserEmail Value: <git --config global.email>.
-* Update the the folder properties Name: gitReleaseAPIURL Value: The API URI for the gitReleaseRepo
+* Update the the folder properties Name: gitReleaseRepoAPIURL Value: The API URI for the gitReleaseRepo
 * Update the the folder properties Name: sonarHostURL Value: <GIT Repo URL if using GIT>.
 * Update the the folder properties Name: sonarProjectKey Value: <Name of SonarProject (if using Sonar)>